RaceStreaming – FAQ

 You will need the following to get started with the racestreaming.com platform.

-- An Action Camera, such as a DJI Osmo Action, GoPro 8 (or newer), or any other camera with a USB or HDMI output.
+2. An Action Camera, such as a DJI Osmo Action, GoPro 8 (or newer), or any other camera with a USB or HDMI output.
+You can also connect the HDMI output from Racelogic’s VBOX platform.

-- SIM card (4G/LTE ) from your local provider, including a data plan.
+3. SIM card data plan (4G/LTE ) from RaceStreaming or from your local provider.

 How much data do I need for my mobile data plan (4G/LTE SIM card)

 RaceStreaming.com sends data over the Internet using your 4G/LTE.
 Appx.
-0,50 Gbyte upload data transfer per full streaming hour is needed.
-With a 20 GB per month plan, you can stream at least 40+ hours monthly.
+0,5 to 1,0 Gbyte upload data transfer per full streaming hour is needed.
+With a 20 GB per month plan, you can stream up to +24 hours monthly.

 What is needed at the race track?